Atreyu

 Atreyu is an American metalcore band from Yorba Linda, California, formed in 1998.
-The band's current line-up consists of vocalist Brandon Saller, guitarists Dan Jacobs and Travis Miguel, bassist and unclean vocalist Marc "Porter" McKnight and drummer Kyle Rosa.
+The band's current line-up consists of guitarists Dan Jacobs and Travis Miguel, lead vocalist Brandon Saller, bassist and unclean vocalist Marc "Porter" McKnight and drummer Kyle Rosa.

-The band has released nine studio albums: Suicide Notes and Butterfly Kisses (2002), The Curse (2004), A Death-Grip on Yesterday (2006), Lead Sails Paper Anchor (2007), Congregation of the Damned (2009), Long Live (2015), In Our Wake (2018), Baptize (2021), and The Beautiful Dark of Life (2023).
+The band has released ten studio albums: Suicide Notes and Butterfly Kisses (2002), The Curse (2004), A Death-Grip on Yesterday (2006), Lead Sails Paper Anchor (2007), Congregation of the Damned (2009), Long Live (2015), In Our Wake (2018), Baptize (2021), The Beautiful Dark of Life (2023) and The End Is Not the End (2026).

 History

 Independent years (1998–2000)

 Originally named Retribution, the band changed their name to "Atreyu" after the character named Atreju from Michael Ende's fantasy book The Neverending Story.
 The name change came because of a change of members and a progression in their musical styling.
 In 1998, Atreyu released an independent seven-track EP titled Visions.
 The album was sold at their live performances.
 Their second release, was a short five-track EP titled Fractures in the Facade of Your Porcelain Beauty released by underground label Tribunal Records and featured tracks that would be re-worked for later releases.
 Atreyu signed with Victory Records in 2001, and their most critically acclaimed works would be to come from these releases.
-The lineup originally consisted of Alex Varkatzas (lead vocals), Dan Jacobs (guitar), Travis Miguel (guitar), and Kyle Stanley (bass guitar).
+The lineup originally consisted of guitarists Dan Jacobs and Travis Miguel, lead vocalist Alex Varkatzas, and bassist Kyle Stanley.
 They did not have a drummer until 1998 when Ryan Saller, a friend of the band, invited his younger brother Brandon Saller to join as the drummer and played on the Visions EP.